SeanMcTex/game-of-things/README.md

 ^ * Requires $10 USB wifi dongle to get it on a network, or onboard with Pi 3.

 ^ * Python by default, but supports a wide variety of languages.

+^ * Bare metal toolchain that makes timing more reliable

 ----